fontsource/fontsource/api/README.md

 ### Workers

 - [cdn](./cdn) - The CDN worker that acts as the origin for the jsDelivr proxy.
+- [common](./common) - A shared library of common functions and types used by the other workers.
 - [download](./download) - An unbound worker that populates the R2 bucket with the latest fonts.
 - [metadata](./metadata) - The API worker that serves the KV metadata for the fonts.